Spoiler Alert: Green Lantern, X-Men, Batgirl & Daredevil + Batman: Arkham Knight

 Spiderman (Peter Parker)

-The limitless story possibilities in the superhero genre need talented writers to pioneer the power of storytelling to represent relatable issues such as representation of women, mental illness, sexuality, ethnicity and my focus topic of disability.
+The limitless story possibilities in the superhero genre need talented writers to pioneer the power of storytelling to represent relatable issues such as the representation of women, mental illness, sexuality, ethnicity and my focus topic of disability.
 This analysis of disability representation in comic books will focus on 3 characters from the publishers MARVEL or DC: Professor X, Batgirl/Oracle & Daredevil.
 I will also thread in personal insights into how superheroes/comic books have shaped my life as a person who happens to have a disability.

 Professor X has been a big media presence since his creation in 1963, his character is well known to be a paraplegic in a wheelchair.
 I remember first seeing him on the 1992 X-Men: The Animated Series it amazed me that a character with any kind of mobility impairment had an important role.
 I was 9 years old and beginning to spend more time in a wheelchair so his presence on TV helped my transition immensely.
 The favourite aspect of mine was the cool hovering wheelchair so I started to accept my own wheelchair.
 The series presented inclusivity, as Professor X was not defined by his disability but as a powerful leader.
-Now I realise that Professor X taught me that strength could be measured in many ways such as strength of mind.
+Now I realise that Professor X taught me that strength could be measured in many ways such as the strength of mind.
 This concept blew my mind and began me on my comic book journey.

 Following on, the X-Men being classified as mutants was brilliant especially when I discovered that Duchenne was also a genetic mutation, it was definitely an impressive fourth-wall breaking moment.
 (Teenage Mutant Ninja Turtles are awesome too!)
 This blurring of lines between comic books and reality is important as it allows you to accept your disability, that you are part of a world where extraordinary things are possible.
 Comic books have been a type of therapy for me, thinking about where my power would reside.

-However there are a few issues regarding Professor X: his lack of relatability to the younger disabled population.
+However, there are a few issues regarding Professor X: his lack of relatability to the younger disabled population.
 His limited active role in combat as he is usually just in a supportive role using telepathy or only sitting using the Cerebro helmet.
 I know that a support role would be appropriate due to his power base but it limits how useful disabled peoples are perceived.
 My main problem with Professor X is a big one, [Spoilers] the fact of his paralysis being temporary as he has had his spine ‘fixed’ twice and damaged 3 times.

 - Paralyzed by Lucifer (X-Men #20, 1966)